Free Online Photo Storage and Backup

 Where Can I Store My Photos Online?

 The answer depends largely on what you want to do with your photos once you've uploaded them to the Web.
-Some online backup services, such as Mozy, have added photo sharing as an afterthought.
-But they are primarily data vaults, lacking the editing, organizing, and sharing features of pure-play photo sharing sites.
+There are plenty of free online "cloud storage" providers, and I've listed some of the most popular in my article Nine Free Cloud Backup Services.
+These are primarily data vaults, lacking the editing, organizing, and sharing features of pure-play photo sharing sites.
+But if all you're after is a place to stash your photos online, they can do the job.

-Flickr, Photobucket, Shutterfly, Picasa, Webshots, SmugMug, and other photo sharing sites have a host of features that make photo sharing easy, fun, and sociable.
-Here are some of the options to look for in an online photo storage service.
+Flickr, Picasa, Shutterfly, Photobucket, and other photo sharing sites have a host of features that make photo sharing easy, fun, and sociable.
+Here are some of the options to look for in online photo storage and sharing services.

 Storage space is an important criterion, as well as how long photos can be kept on the site.
 Most photo storage services give you just a bit of free storage and may delete old photos after a few months.
 To get more space and permanent storage, you can buy a premium account for $20 to $50 per year.
 Free space can come with limits on how many photos you can upload per month or a monthly bandwidth cap, or both.